NSLS-II/scientific-python-cookiecutter/docs/source/the-code-itself.rst

    This usage is part of a workflow named *GitHub flow*.
 See `this guide <https://guides.github.com/introduction/flow/>`_ for more.

+Remember that at any time you may use ``git status`` to check which branch you are currently on and which files have uncommitted changes.
+Use ``git diff`` to review the content of those changes.

 1. If you have not already done so, create a new "feature branch" for this work with some descriptive name.